dnl-blkv/simple-php-enum/README.md

 echo BeerEnum::createFromName('DEFAULT')->getName() .
 PHP_EOL; // Outputs "DEFAULT"
 ```

-However, if you create it from an ordinal, the bahavior may seem tricky at a glance:
+However, if you create it from an ordinal, the behavior may seem tricky at a glance:
 ```
 echo BeerEnum::createFromOrdinal(0)->getName() .
 PHP_EOL; // Outputs "LAGER"
 ```